apple-soda/pystats/README.md

-# Statistics
+# pystats

-## collection of stats concepts implemented in code for fun :)
+## collection of machine learning and stats algorithms implemented in code for fun :)